john-cd/rust_howto/bk/drafts/categories/multimedia_images/index.md

 {{#include images.incl.md}}

-## Low-level pixel manipulation - Pixel Buffers and Data Structures
+## Low-level Pixel Manipulation - Pixel Buffers and Data Structures

 [`pixels`][c-pixels]⮳{{hi:pixels}} is a crate for working with pixel buffers directly.
 Useful for low-level image manipulation or when integrating with graphics APIs.